-Male survivors of rape and SV funding is indicative only.
-It is possible this budget will increase due to underspends in this financial year.
+Name anythors of repar and SY funding is indicative only, it is possible this budget will increase due to underspends in this financial year.

-Funding for pan-London DV, restorative justice, core services, and CYP is the minimum available for 2019/20 and is likely to increase.
-These service elements will be included in the new integrated victim amd will

-There is an additional Victims Small Grants Fund, which has a value of around £900,000.
-This is not included as project allocations for 2019/20 have not yet been finalised.
+Funding for part Condon DY, restorative justice, core services, and CYP is the minimum available for 2019/20 and is priced and provided by the contract of the provided in the new integrated victim and will There is an additional Victims fund (2014 Times fund, with his was value of around Exp00,000.
+This is not provided as project allocations for 2019/20 have not yet been finalised.

-LCPF Co-commi issioning f fund ------ ---------- ------------- ------
+LCPF Co-commissioning fund